Free Resources for Learning to Read

 The 44 English Sounds

-Did you know that in English we have 26 letters to represent 44 sounds?
+Did you know that in English we only have 26 letters to represent 44 sounds?
 To make up for those extra sounds we use letter combination sounds, such us C+H or S+H. Are you familiar with those sounds and how they are represented?
 This chart is your go-to tool!

 Learning Short & Long Vowels Sounds!